sskorol/test-data-supplier/README.md

 In terms of fields' mapping, you can use custom `@Column` annotation (don't confuse with ZeroCell Column).
 You should also make sure you provided a sheet name via corresponding `@Sheet` annotation.
 Otherwise, the first one will be used.
+In case if you have a similar structure on multiple sheets, you can use a repeatable `@Sheets` annotation.
+Dynamic sheets' specification is also possible via `withAdditionalSources` builder method (see examples below).

 Similarly to ZeroCell, you can use either default or custom fields' converters.
 Here's a list of defaults: